 Your Will and Other Important Decisions to Make Now

-Here are some elements of final planning that your family will appreciate you settling for them in the event of your passing away.
+Here are some final planning elements your family will appreciate you settling for them if you pass away.

 Wills and trusts

 The first step in estate planning is a will.
 A 2016 survey by Harris Poll for Rocket Lawyer found that 64% percent of American adults don’t have a will.
-Either they thought they didn’t need one or they just never got around to it.
+Either they thought they didn’t need one, or they never got around to it.

-This document is where you state who you want to inherit your money and property, among other directions.
+This document is where you specify who you want to inherit your money and property, as well as other instructions.
 A will is also where parents can name a guardian to care for their young children.
-Without a will, whatever assets you owned, such as a summer home, a car or jewelry, will end up in probate court.
+Without a will, any assets you own, such as a summer home, a car, or jewelry, will be subject to probate court proceedings.
 Even less-expensive items, such as Grandma’s knitted shawl, can cause a big headache.

 Another option is a living trust.
 A trust transfers assets from your name to your beneficiaries.
-A living trust goes into effect right away, whereas a will becomes active after your death.
+A living trust goes into effect immediately, whereas a will becomes active after your death.

 End-of-life decisions

-It is important to communicate with loved ones your exact wishes in the event you are unable to make medical decisions for yourself.
+It is critical to communicate your wishes to family and loved ones in the event you are unable to make medical decisions for yourself.
 Do you want to be resuscitated or kept on life support?
 Do you want to donate your organs?
-In the living will there is a health care declaration with a power of attorney stating who will ensure your medical wishes are granted.
+In a living will, a healthcare declaration exists, and a power of attorney states who will ensure your medical wishes are granted.

 Funeral

 Document if you want a funeral.
-Do you want to a burial or cremation?
+Do you want to have a burial or cremation?
 Some people who are terminally ill and die from complications from disease plan in advance.
-In this kind of situation, you cand arrange life insurance and prepay for funeral plots, years in advance.
-Other important details to identify include asking yourself if you want a life celebration or some other memorial service.
-Estimate how much the funeral will cost.
+In this situation, you can arrange life insurance and prepay for funeral plots, years in advance.
+Other important details to address include asking yourself if you want a life celebration or another type of memorial service.
+Estimate the funeral cost.
 Are you a veteran?
 Do you have funds put aside for funeral costs?

-These are just a few details to think of involving end of life decisions.
-Although they may be hard to think about, they are important for you, and your loved ones.
+These are just a few details to consider regarding end-of-life decisions.
+Although they may be hard to think about, they are important for you and your loved ones.

 Leave a comment